scienceacademy/web/content/assignments/filter.md

 Recall that a file is just a sequence of bits, arranged in some fashion.
 A 24-bit BMP file, then, is essentially just a sequence of bits, (almost) every 24 of which happen to represent some pixel’s color.
 But a BMP file also contains some “metadata,” information like an image’s height and width.
 That metadata is stored at the beginning of the file in the form of two data structures generally referred to as “headers,” not to be confused with C’s header files.
 (Incidentally, these headers have evolved over time.
 This problem uses the latest version of Microsoft’s BMP format, 4.0, which debuted with Windows 95.)

 The first of these headers, called `BITMAPFILEHEADER`, is 14 bytes long.
 (Recall that 1 byte equals 8 bits.)
 The second of these headers, called `BITMAPINFOHEADER`, is 40 bytes long.
 Immediately following these headers is the actual bitmap: an array of bytes, triples of which represent a pixel’s color.
 However, BMP stores these triples backwards (i.e., as BGR), with 8 bits for blue, followed by 8 bits for green, followed by 8 bits for red.
 (Some BMPs also store the entire bitmap backwards, with an image’s top row at the end of the BMP file.
-But we’ve stored this problem set’s BMPs as described herein, with each bitmap’s top row first and bottom row last.)
+But this problem set’s BMPs are stored with each bitmap’s top row first and bottom row last.)
 In other words, were we to convert the 1-bit smiley above to a 24-bit smiley, substituting red for black, a 24-bit BMP would store this bitmap as follows, where `0000ff` signifies red and `ffffff` signifies white; we’ve highlighted in red all instances of `0000ff`.

 ![alt](/web/red_smile.png)